-In the summer of 2015 Linda & I attended the WPT Quilting show in Madisen Wisconsin.
+In the summer of 2015 Linda & I attended the Wisconsin Public Television (WPT) Quilting show in Madisen Wisconsin.
 Both Linda & I signed up to take a class.
 My class was on making a quilt using the paper piercing technique and taught by Chris Lynn Kirsch.
 We stayed at the Super 8 Motel, in Madison, managed by Linda’s brother, Bert Wilson’s son, Kevin Wilson.
 Linda’s class was on constructing a black & white quilt from donated fabric.

 Chris gave us her e-mail address and phone number to use when we needed help.
 I had a good start only to find I made a mistake and had to redo that section over.
 When class ended I knew what I was doing.